Recommendation 314 (2011)1

 Reservations and declarations to the European Charter of Local Self-Government

-1. The Congress, convinced that the European Charter of Local Self-Government (hereinafter referred to as "the Charter") is a unique international legal instrument for strengthening democracy at the local level, committed to supporting member States in making more effective use of the Charter and determined to increase its own efforts to strengthen its implementation, has undertaken its first review of the reservations and declarations made by States Parties to the Charter.
+1. The Congress of Local and Regional Authorities of the Council of Europe, convinced that the European Charter of Local Self-Government (ETS No. 122, referred to as “the Charter”) is a unique international legal instrument for strengthening democracy at the local level, committed to supporting member states in making more effective use of the Charter and determined to increase its own efforts to strengthen its implementation, has undertaken its first review of the reservations and declarations made by states parties to the charter.

 3. The Congress notes and welcomes the trend, in recent Council of Europe treaties, to exclude the possibility of making reservations when ratifying the treaty.

 4. The Congress also welcomes and supports the 2011 convention review exercise carried out by the Secretary General of the Council of Europe with a view to strengthening the Organisation’s treaties and identifying those which are the most important in terms of the Organisation’s work.

 5. The Congress therefore asks the Committee of Ministers to invite member States which have made reservations:

 a. under Article 12 of the Charter2 to review these declarations with a view to extending the number of articles by which they consider themselves bound;

 b. under Article 13 of the Charter3 to review these reservations to see if the Charter’s application could be extended;